DonSagiv/GridStackNET/README.md

 * **ItemMargin**: The margin between the grid border and the element placed in it.
 * **DefaultColumnSpan**: When adding a new item, this will be how many columns it spans.
 * **DefaultRowSpan**: When adding a new item, this will be how many rows it spans.
+* **AutoAssignGridSpace**: When adding a new item to the grid stack, it will use the default column and row span dependency properties.
+Should be set to "False" if any grid stack layouts will be saved and re-rendered.
 * **Children**: The children elements inside the gridstack.
 Each child must be of type **System.Windows.UIElement** and the Children object itself must be **ObservableCollection\<UIElement\>**.
 This property can also be binded to a view model object.

 This code has an MIT license.

 # Changelog

+## Version 0.0.0.3

+- Add "AutoAssignGridSpace" dependency property with avoids defaulting any elements to the DefaultColumnSpan and DefaultRowSpan dependency properties.
+- Allows users to custom-define grid-sizes of the UI elements to add by setting the attached Grid properties to the UI elements.
+- Bug Fix: Re-sizing windows doesn't re-size elements in grid stack.

 ## Version 0.0.0.2